Coldzer0/Coldzer0/README.md

 > - 💻 FreePascal , Delphi ,  C/C++
 > - 🔭 I’m currently working on Cmulator.
 > - 👯 I’m looking for collaboration on [Cmulator](https://github.com/Coldzer0/Cmulator) will convert it to C | C++
-> - 💬 Ask me about any Reverse Engineering topics
+> - 💬 Ask me about any Reverse Engineering topic

 <br/>